 I am of the generation who still carries 2 mobile phones: one for work, and one for personal use.
 Rarely do I use the corporately-paid phone for personal calls.
 Yet, when I am on the road for work, I tell my co-workers to call my personal phone number if they want to reach me!
 Sounds a little crazy, no?
 Ok, maybe it sounds more anal-retentive than anything.
 Out of all my co-workers who have corporately-paid devices, I can count on one hand those employees who have a corporately-paid phone as well as their own personal one.

 Recently, I was speaking with a co-worker who said it’s okay to use my corporately-paid phone for personal calls – the company has negotiated a great plan, and there wouldn’t be any additional costs.
 Honestly, I use maybe 100 minutes a month.
 Most of my personal-phone use is texting or surfing on LinkedIn or Facebook.
 Really, it wouldn`t make much of a difference using the company phone instead of my own – except maybe my purse would be a little lighter and my wallet a little thicker!

 Yes, I admit, I am a little rigid (or, is it the guilty-feeling?) when it comes to using company property for personal use….
 Who knows, maybe 2012 will be the year I ease-up a little and move from two devices to one device?

 All this leaves me with one question: how many of you out there still use 2 devices?
 One phone for work, and another one for personal use?

-Cimpl helps company's take back control of their Telecom and IT Costs with Software-as-a-Service (SaaS).
-Cost visibility shows end users what they spend and managers can monitor and design electronic policies that draw the line between personal and corporte usage.
+Cimpl helps company's take back control of their Telecom and IT Costs with our telecom expense management Software-as-a-Service (SaaS).
+Cost visibility shows end users what they spend and managers can monitor and design electronic policies that draw the line between personal and corporate usage.